 Reading lies at the heart of the English curriculum at Holy Innocents’.
 We are dedicated to enabling our pupils to become lifelong readers and we believe reading is key for academic success.
 At our school we place a high emphasis on literary skills so that children transition easily into their written work.
 Children are taught to read at every stage of their school life so that they experience a wide range of vocabulary and reading skills as they progress through each year group and, through this, we endeavour to create a love of reading within our school community.

 A love of reading:

-In Reception, children are introduced to the Oxford reading scheme books which are closely matched to their phonics abilities.
+In Year 2, children are introduced to the Oxford reading scheme books which are closely matched to their reading abilities.
 Children are expected to progress through the reading scheme throughout KS1 and LKS2 and will achieve this by reading at home daily with parents, reading with adults at school and through tracking their reading books in their reading records.
-By the end of Year 4, we expect all children to have finished the reading scheme and to be ‘free-reading’.
+By the end of Year 4, we expect all children to have finished the reading scheme and to be ‘free?reading’.
 They will be encouraged and supported to choose texts that excite them as well as scaffold their writing and vocabulary development.

 Guided reading/whole-class reading